Read our 2021 annual report

 A new multi-year funding programme is allowing Concern to respond to two distinct crises in Ethiopia.
+Drought and displacement are affecting millions of people in Somali Region and Amhara respectively.
 At the same time Concern is helping local communities and health services prepare for future emergencies.
-Drought and displacement due to conflict are affecting millions of people in Somali Region and Amhara respectively.

 The day starts early for Halima and her children Anas and Salma with a call to prayer broadcast at dawn on a tannoy system in the town.
 In the morning, Halima makes flat bread for breakfast.
 Her husband is away for extended periods of time, so Halima prepares her children’s meals.
 For lunch and dinner they have either rice or pasta with vegetables.

 Earlier this year Salma began to show worrying symptoms.
-"She had diarrhoea, vomiting and a fever.
+"She had diarrhoea, vomiting and fever.
 She had these symptoms for two weeks and her weight decreased dramatically."
 Salma was experiencing severe weight loss, or wasting, due to not receiving enough food.
-As result she became more prone to other infections.
-9.9% of children under five in Ethiopia suffer this condition.
+As a result, she became more prone to other infections.
+9.9% of children under five in Ethiopia suffer from this condition.
 Halima knew she had to do something and decided to seek treatment for Salma.

 After a screening, Halima was given nutritional supplements and antibiotics to take home.
 Concern staff came to check in regularly, and after a week Salma’s condition improved.
 She began to gain weight and her symptoms diminished.
 If she hadn’t received this treatment, her condition would have been even more serious.

+Concern places communities at the centre of its malnutrition responses.
+Parents are empowered to recognise the symptoms of malnutrition themselves.
 "We were told that if a child gets ill or if there is a loss of appetite we should bring them to the health centre" Halima says.
-She meets with a mother to mother support group four times a month.
+She meets with a mother-to-mother support group four times a month.
 It was here that she learned to spot certain symptoms and heard that treatment was available a short walk away.
 "The trust in the health centre wasn’t strong" says Dr Mohamed Tahir.
 "But attitudes have changed."

 The impact of ERNE

 Ensuring mothers have access to quality healthcare for their children without having to travel long distances is crucial.
 The Enhanced Responses to Nutrition Emergencies (ERNE) is a 3 year programme funded by the EU which seeks to reduce malnutrition in children under five.
-At the core of the programme is Concern’s community based approach which enables families care for malnourished children at home, rather than in a clinic.
+At the core of the programme is Concern’s community based approach which enables families care for malnourished children at home.
 The programme is also the first to be given multi-year funding from the EU.

-With this funding, Concern helps to increase improve access to care at local health centres and in communities in remote areas like Legahida.
+With this flexible funding, Concern helps to increase access to care at local health centres in remote areas like Legahida.
 As of January this year, the programme had reached 497,582 people and supported 254 health facilities.
-Halima is one of 45,939 people to have benefited from educational and other preparedness work.
+Halima is one of these beneficiaries

 Since the programme came to Legahida in June 2020 Mohamed has noticed an improvement.
-He and his staff are better able to support the community based treatment for malnutrition at the programme’s core as they are more prepared for increased demand.
+He and his staff are better able to support the community based treatment for malnutrition at the programme’s core.
+They are more prepared for increased demand.
 "In this area, people move from one area to another.
 There is a time when the patient load will increase, and a time when it will decrease.
 There will also be an increase in certain diseases at these times."

 The CMAM surge approach looks to strengthen by tracking annual rates of malnutrition and preparing responses.
-After training sessions Mohamed and other staff began gathering data preparing actions such as increasing staffing and ordering specific medication.
-The walls of the local health centre are covered in charts plotting their findings on a graph.
-"CMAM surge has been the main factor in providing good service. the one that's benefiting from this the community because the service is given to the community." says Mohamed.
+After training sessions Mohamed and other staff began gathering data and preparing actions such as increasing staffing and ordering specific medication.
+The walls of the local health centre are covered in charts on which they plot their findings.
+"CMAM surge has been the main factor in providing good service." says Mohamed.

 Responding to nutrition emergencies

-An isolated area prone to food shortages, Legahida is feeling the effects of an ongoing drought across the Horn of Africa.
-The Ter Shet river which, when full, can cut off one side of the town from the other, is almost completely dry.
-Bordering Legahida to the South is Salahad where three failed rainy seasons have had an even larger impact.
+An isolated area prone to food shortages, Legahida is feeling the effects of an extreme drought.
+The Ter Shet river which, when full, separates one side of the town from the other, has run almost completely dry.
+Bordering Legahida to the South is Salahad where three failed rainy seasons have had an even graver impact.
 The Concern offices in Legahida and Salahad are just 45 kilometres apart but the journey takes two hours to drive.
-Animal bones litter the trail on the way into the main town.
+The bones of perished animals litter the trail on the way into the main town.

 "Due to a lack of milk, to the shortage of food, they became weak" she says.
-Ultimately she took Nimo, Jnale and Nahwo needed treatment for malnutrition.
+Ultimately Nimo, Jnale and Nahwo needed treatment for malnutrition.
 They began to recover after taking nutritional supplements.
-However, as the drought continued as did Amal’s struggle to feed her family.
+However, as the drought continued so did Amal’s struggle to feed her family.
 "We had dried food which was not nutritious.
 We had only wheat to make Injera, nothing else."

-Using the same principles that Mohamed and other staff now use to track health crises, Concern staff monitor certain threats such as drought.
-Once certain indicators such as rainfall or market price of food reach a threshold, they take implement responses such as cash transfer.
-Concern were able to secure a service provider just fifty kilometres away ensuring a fast response in an area with no access to financial services.
+Using the same principles that Mohamed and other staff now use to track health crises, Concern staff monitor threats such as drought.
+Once certain indicators, such as rainfall or the price of food, reach a threshold, they take implement a response.
+Concern were able to secure a service provider for a physical cash transfer just fifty kilometres away Salahad.
+This arrangement ensuring a fast response in an area with no access to financial services.

 Flexible funding for fast response

-Cash transfer is a flexible response which Concern’s team has been able to implement in multiple contexts across Ethiopia.
+Cash transfer is a flexible response which Concern’s country team has been able to implement across the country.
 In 2021, 2.1 million people were displaced by conflict in Tigray, with many arriving in Amhara.
-In Gondar, a site for internally displaced people in Kebere Mido was established a year ago and it is currently home to 3,250 people.
+In Gondar, a site for internally displaced people in Kebere Mido was established a year ago.
+It is currently home to 3,250 people.
 Concern has also been able to distribute cash to vulnerable households in Amhara.

-Workia ran a market stall selling snacks, soft drinks and tea before leaving Tigray Region. the one that's benefiting from this the community because the service is given to the community.
+Workia ran a market stall selling snacks, soft drinks and tea before leaving Tigray Region.
 She also suffers from HIV and eye problems.
 When arriving in Kebere Mido, she was unable to open a new bank account as she had no identification.